FuratGoat/Energy_project/README.md

 plotter.py: Contains plotting functions for visualizing trends, model predictions, and future forecasts. main.py: Orchestrates the entire process by calling the necessary functions from other files.

-Running the Project:
-Make sure to install the required libraries (requests, pandas, numpy, matplotlib, scikit-learn, etc.).
-You can install them using the following command: bash pip install -r requirements.txt
-Run the project by executing the main.py file: bash python main.py

 You’ll see:
-Comparison of electricity prices for the top 5 states.
+Comparison of electricity prices for the 5 states with the highest yearly average change.
 Seasonal decomposition for California electricity prices.
 Predictions for future electricity prices for the next four quarters.